awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-s3.md

 1. On the **Define attributes** page, give your data source a name and optionally a description\.
 Leave the **Tags** field blank\.
 Choose **Next** to continue\.

 1. In the **Enter the data source location** field, enter the name of the S3 bucket that contains your documents\.
 You can enter the name directly, or you can browse for the name by choosing **Browse**\.
-The bucket must be in the same region as the index\.
+The bucket must be in the same Region as the index\.

 1. In **IAM role** choose **Create a new role** and then type a role name\.